BergelsonLab/FineDi/instructions.md

   - Quit Firefox

   - In the terminal, press _ctrl+C_ to quit the app

+  - Move back the file corresponfding to the segments you have already heard (list_a, b or c) from fineDi/static to fineDi

 - __!!!
 Save your progress on the git repository - this MUST be done before you leave !!!__